 Workflows and Lifecycles work independent of each other, but they're also great when used together.
 One does not replace the other- each has its own value in project management.

-The biggest difference is probably that you can only have one Lifecycle per project, but you could have many Workflows.
+Another difference between the two is that you can only have one Lifecycle per project, but you could have many Workflows.

 A Workflow is a step-by-step detailed list of tasks, whereas a Lifecycle mainly functions as a visual aid and shows the high level stages a client would go through.
 Think of a Workflow as a list of actions that need to be taken to complete a project or part of a project, and a Lifecycle as a tracking device for your progress on that project.